 If you think acid precipitation will not affect the sheltered areas of stone buildings and monuments, then you are assuming all wrong.

-Nevertheless, covered areas of marble buildings and limestone and monuments are also victim to blackened crusts and peel off in many places.
+Nevertheless, covered marble buildings, limestone, and monuments are also victims of blackened crusts and peeling off in many places.

 It reveals a crumbling stone beneath.
 The black crust is mainly composed of gypsum.

-Even though gypsum is soluble in water, but it starts to react with calcite when it contacts with sulfuric acid, a mineral.
+Even though gypsum is soluble in water, it reacts with calcite when it contacts sulfuric acid, a mineral.

 If the surfaces are exposed to sulfur dioxide, it forms anywhere on carbonate stone surfaces.

-Acid rain reacts with building covers such as limestone and marble layers and make it look degrade.
+Acid rain reacts with building covers such as limestone and marble layers and makes it look degrade.
 The damages that acid rain does are multiple.

-No matter whether your building is made up of marble or limestone, acid rain can ruin the structure through its chemical reaction on construction materials.
+Whether your building is made of marble or limestone, acid rain can ruin the structure through its chemical reaction to construction materials.

-In addition to that, the long-term effects of chemical reaction will lead to cracks fissures.
+In addition to that, the long-term effects of chemical reactions will lead to cracks fissures.
 These damages will be a threat to water seepage.

-With each acid rain attack, it will weaken the outer coverings, and the damage reaches to even further on the concrete and steel.
+Each acid rain attack will weaken the outer coverings, and the damage reaches even further on the concrete and steel.

 Apart from these effects, acid rain’s aggravation also includes dirtying of buildings and various structures.

-So, the maintenance cost, repainting cost on a regular basis will increase.
+So, the maintenance cost, repainting cost regularly will increase.